staystrap/staystrap.github.io/README.md

 so that some distinction is visible to other cities.

 # This is too complicated!
-GitHub is not the best solution for this, albeit the cheapest and fastest.
+This system is not the best solution for this - albeit the cheapest and fastest, non-CS students will probably not know how to use this.
+But do not give up, we still need your help!
-If you can't be bothered with this, just drop us your structured input and we will be happy to include it: [felix.wolff2@student.hpi.de](mailto:felix.wolff2@student.hpi.de)
+If you can't be bothered with this, just drop us your structured input and we will be happy to do the lifting ourselves: [felix.wolff2@student.hpi.de](mailto:felix.wolff2@student.hpi.de)